Consuelo (Connie) Urenda Zendejas

-Our beloved Connie Zendejas, born November 18, 1926, was taken up to be with our Gracious Father in Heaven on August 29, 2020 in Redding, CA at age 93.
+Our beloved Connie Zendejas, born Nov.
+18, 1926, was taken up to be with our Gracious Father in Heaven on Aug.
+29, 2020 in Redding, California at age 93.

 Connie was the oldest of eight siblings, born to Eufemio and Domitila Urenda.
-She was born in Visalia, CA and moved to Brentwood, CA in 1936.
+She was born in Visalia, California and moved to Brentwood in 1936.
 She was a 1945 graduate of Liberty High School.
-She married the love of her life, Moises Zendejas, in 1951 at Immaculate Heart of Mary Church in Brentwood and they settled in Pittsburg, CA to begin their life together, where they lived happily for many years.
-Connie eventually relocated to Redding, CA to be near her children in her later years.
+She married the love of her life, Moises Zendejas, in 1951 at Immaculate Heart of Mary Church in Brentwood and they settled in Pittsburg, California to begin their life together, where they lived happily for many years.
+Connie eventually relocated to Redding to be near her children in her later years.

 Connie was instrumental in helping her mom and dad and seven siblings succeed and thrive in difficult times.
 As the oldest, she was loved by her seven younger siblings for always being a loving, caring, kind and giving sister.
 She was an original modern woman and eventually was so good at family affairs that she successfully managed their home rebuilding project from start to finish.
 Connie was known for her quick thinking and take-charge attitude, even before it was in fashion for women to do so.
 She was a role model and inspiration to her family and friends.